wp-plugins/el-gallery/readme.txt

 EL-Gallery should function properly on any browser that supports both CSS3 and javascript.

-If you have any suggestions or questions, please contact me directly, or propose changes on this project’s GitHub page.
+If you have any suggestions or questions, please [contact me](http://ericlowry.fr/en/contact/ "Contact Eric Lowry (Plugin Author)") directly, or propose changes on [this project's GitHub page](https://github.com/ELowry/EL-Gallery "EL-Gallery on GitHub).

-This plugin is designed to function on any type of machine, and for it to best function on mobile devices, we reccomend you install the WP Mobile Detect plugin.
+This plugin is designed to function on any type of machine, and for it to best function on mobile devices, we reccomend you install the [WP Mobile Detect](http://wordpress.org/plugins/wp-mobile-detect/ "Plugin : WP Mobile Detect") plugin.

 EL-Gallery is currently available in both English and French.